2019 J. Lohr Carol's Vineyard Cabernet Sauvignon

 The National Breast Cancer Foundation’s mission is to provide help and inspire hope to those affected by breast cancer through early detection, education, and support services.
 J. Lohr is continuing to advocate for women’s empowerment through knowledge and body self-awareness.
 It’s never too early to become one’s own best health advocate, and the National Breast Cancer Foundation has the resources to help.

-Carol’s Vineyard lies in northern St. Helena along the Napa River.
-Comprised of 27 acres of Cabernet Sauvignon (Clone 337 on 3309 rootstock) and 4.3 acres of Petit Verdot (Clone 400 on 3309 rootstock), the well-drained, gravelly, sandy loam soils and Bordeaux-like climate of the Napa Valley are ideally suited to producing richly textured, luxury-quality fruit.
+Carol’s Vineyard lies in northern St. Helena along the Napa River; it is comprised of 27 acres of Cabernet Sauvignon (Clone 337 on 3309 rootstock) and 4.3 acres of Petit Verdot (Clone 400 on 3309 rootstock).
+The well-drained, gravelly, sandy loam soil and Bordeaux-like climate of the Napa Valley are ideally suited to producing richly textured, luxury-quality Cabernet.

 The 2019 vintage in Napa Valley saw an abundance of rainfall from January through March, prior to budbreak in early April.
 We were fortunate to have steady, mild weather from veraison through harvest in 2019, which allowed grape clusters to ripen with uniformity, develop ample pigment, and maintain freshness.
 Cabernet Sauvignon at Carol’s Vineyard was hand-picked on October 9th before being sorted by our Pellenc Selectiv system.